intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Bug fix: Recurrence not working.
+- Bug fixes:
-    - Vtodogenerator package bumped up to v3.0.1
+    - Fixed bug that prevented editing of Events.